 - A managed office address

-For many hobby bloggers or bloggers who aren’t earning much yet these options may not be affordable or practical, putting them in a position of choosing to put themselves and their families at risk or complying with the law.
+For many bloggers who aren’t earning much yet these options may not be affordable or practical, putting them in a position of choosing to put themselves and their families at risk or complying with the law.
 I find it ironic that a law meant to keep people’s data safe and improving consents procedure is forcing bloggers to put personal information online in this way through coercion.
 Family bloggers will be worried about people finding their children, travel bloggers will be risking their homes when on press trips.
 I really hope that ICO re-think this policy.
 I don’t know why they can’t take addresses but keep that part private.
 In an instance of a data request, surely an email address will suffice?
 If you too have an issue with this I would encourage you to also complain to ICO.
 If anyone finds a decent way around it, do let me know.

 Article 5 of the GDPR requires that personal data shall be: